scriptituk/bool_min/README.md

 The amended source code is [bool_min.pli](src/bool_min.pli), and that [src/](src/) directory also contains everything needed to build it on Linux.
 The [test/](test/) directory replicates the original [test runs](https://scriptit.uk/download/1986-runs-lineprint.pdf).
+I shall scan and uplaod the accompanying dissertation sometime.